SemestaaaaA/SemestaaaaA/README.md

 # 💫 About Me:
-⚡️An passionate student from Tadulako University, Indonesia 🇮🇩<br>🎮LVL.
+⚡️A passionate student from Tadulako University, Indonesia 🇮🇩<br>🎮LVL.
 2 Frontend, UI/UX, & Game Dev <br>📚Currently learn Unity, React, & Blender<br>🌐Lately work on world building base & set up a story<br>🌙I made a project base of curiosity in the middle of night

 ## 🌐 Socials: